-Tibetan Buddhist Stupa is the very attractive towards travelers in Tibet.
+Tibetan Buddhist Stupa is very attractive towards travelers in Tibet.
 Many of our visitors are asking questions about the different shape and forms of Stupa we have in Tibet.
 Today we are willing to share this information We have learned about the Stupa.

 Stupas are originated in India during the pre-Buddhist era as a burial mound.
 Traditionally Hinduism practice to burn the death to cremate.
 But for the higher priest, they bury as the high priest would have already done the fire purification.
 The stupa was also built on the place where the kings and nobles were burned.
 After the death of the high priest, his stupa becomes the pilgrimage place for his followers.
 As Buddhist has derived many of its cultures from Hinduism.
 So it the culture in-built the Stupa.

 The design of Stupa is said to have preached by Buddha himself during his lifetime.
-During the lifetime of Buddha different Stupa were built by devotees to mark the place of the important event in his lifetime.
+During the lifetime of Buddha different Stupa were built by devotees to mark the place of the critical event in his lifetime.
 After his Parinirvana and cremation, a dispute arose among the various Indian ethnic groups over the possession of his Ashes as relics.
-The relics are later divided equally among eight claimants tribes. thus eight Stupas are built in eight capital of their Kingdom, which is known as eight relic stupa of the eight cities.
+The relics are later divided equally among eight claimants tribes.
+Thus eight Stupas are built in eight capital of their Kingdom, which is known as eight relic stupa of the eight cities.

 Although the original purpose of Stupa was to enshrine the relics of great spiritual teachers, they are also constructed for many other auspicious reasons.
-At the Sacred site they commemorate the major events; at cross-road, mountain pass, and on the pilgrimage routes they offer a focus for religious devotion.
-As the stabilizer, removers of the hindrance, illness, and epidemics, they bring peace to the strife-torn land. longevity of local inhabitants and a sense of harmony to the environment.
+At the Sacred site they commemorate the significant events; at cross-road, mountain pass, and on the pilgrimage routes they offer a focus for religious devotion.
+As the stabilizer, removers of the hindrance, illness, and epidemics, they bring peace to the strife-torn land, longevity of local inhabitants and a sense of harmony to the environment.

 In Tibet, mummified bodies of highly realized Masters are sometimes enshrined in lavishly gilded and jeweled stupa.
 Three most popular tomb stupas in Tibet are; the tomb stupa of fifth Dalai Lama in Potala Palace, tomb stupa of Lama Tsongkapa (the founder of Gelugpa sect) in Ganden monastery in Lhasa and the tomb stupa of tenth Panchen Lama in Tashi Lhunpo monastery in Shigatse.
 The Large reliquary stupa of great fifth Dalai Lama is glided with over three and a half tons of gold leaf and embellished with thousands of large precious stone and pearls.